openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 ## Delete GPFS objects

-Run `make gpfs-clean` to remove all the gpfs objects we know about
+Run `make gpfs-cleanup` to remove all the gpfs objects we know about